top of page

 Melissa Waldron

-Director-at-Large, Greensboro / term expires July 1, 2024
+Director-at-Large, Charity Chair, Greensboro / term expires July 1, 2026

 I grew up in Chapel Hill and completed my undergrad at UNC.
 I worked in sales and sales management before taking a left turn and going back to school to receive my Masters of Counseling from the University of Arkansas.
 I worked as a mental health therapist for several years.
 Tom and I have been married for 27 years and have two lovely daughters, Abby and Natalie.